serviceprototypinglab/cndbbench/README.md

     We insert the data one per one or all together.
     Also we measure the time for create or delete the table or collections.
 - SelectTest.py:
     In this code we measure the time for some selects queries.
-- Joins.py:
-    We measure the time for a join query in some sql databases and the query that produce the same result in the documents database.
 - DatabaseScalability.py:
     We run the selects test (one loop) 100 times at the same time using threads.
 - ResilienceTest.py: